-Some homework now can save you making the mistakes I did and blowing money on transfer, exchange and withdrawal fees abroad.
+Some homework now can save you from making the mistakes I did and blowing money on transfer, exchange and withdrawal fees abroad.

 Always read the fine print for additional bank loading charges.
 And consider mobile-based banks, if they’re available in your country; this was the best solution for me.

-How to spend like a local on Holiday
+How to spend like a local on holiday

 Hooray!
 Your noble saving efforts have landed you a holiday!
-Here’s how you can spend less, and experience more with that hard-earned cash.
+Here’s how you can spend less and experience more with that hard-earned cash.